 B. Working Credit Limit

-PJMSettlement will establish a Working Credit Limit for each Participant against which its Total Net Obligation will be monitored.
-The Working Credit Limit is defined as 75% of the Collateral provided to PJMSettlement and/or 75% of the Unsecured Credit Allowance determined by PJMSettlement, as reduced by any applicable credit requirement determinants defined in this Attachment Q. A Participant’s Total Net Obligation should not exceed its Working Credit Limit.
+PJM will establish a Working Credit Limit for each Participant against which its Total Net Obligation will be monitored.
+The Working Credit Limit is defined as 75% of the Collateral provided to PJM and/or 75% of the Unsecured Credit Allowance determined by PJM, as reduced by any applicable credit requirement allocations for the FTR and RPM markets.
+A Participant’s Total Net Obligation should not exceed its Working Credit Limit.

-Example: After a credit evaluation by PJMSettlement, a Participant that has satisfied the Minimum Participation Requirements with audited financials demonstrating a Tangible Net Worth greater than $1,000,000 is allowed an Unsecured Credit Allowance of $10.0 million.
-The Participant will be assigned a Working Credit Limit of $7.5 million.
+Example: After a credit evaluation by PJM, a Participant that has satisfied the Minimum Participation Requirements with audited financial statements, in US GAAP format or any other format acceptable to PJM, demonstrating a Tangible Net Worth greater than $10,000,000 is allowed an Unsecured Credit Allowance of $8.0 million.
+The Participant will be assigned a Working Credit Limit of $6.0 million.

-If a Participant’s Total Net Obligation approaches its Working Credit Limit, PJMSettlement may require the Participant to make an advance payment or increase its Collateral in order to maintain its Total Net Obligation below its Working Credit Limit.
+If a Participant’s Total Net Obligation approaches its Working Credit Limit, PJM may require the Participant to make an advance payment or increase its Collateral in order to maintain its Total Net Obligation below its Working Credit Limit.
 Except as explicitly provided herein, advance payments shall not serve to reduce the Participant’s Peak Market Activity for the purpose of calculating credit requirements.

-Example: After 10 days, and with 5 days remaining before the bill is due to be paid, a Participant approaches its $4.0 million Working Credit Limit.
-PJMSettlement may require a prepayment of $2.0 million in order that the Total Net Obligation will not exceed the Working Credit Limit.
+Example: After ten (10) calendar days, and with five (5) calendar days remaining before the bill is due to be paid, a Participant approaches its $4.0 million Working Credit Limit.
+PJM may require a prepayment of $2.0 million in order that the Total Net Obligation will not exceed the Working Credit Limit.

-If a Participant exceeds its Working Credit Limit or is required to make advance payments more than ten times during a 52-week period, PJMSettlement may require Collateral in an amount as may be deemed reasonably necessary to support its Total Net Obligation.
+If a Participant exceeds its Working Credit Limit or is required to make advance payments more than ten times during a 52-week period, PJM may require Collateral in an amount as may be deemed reasonably necessary to support its Total Net Obligation.

-When calculating Total Net Obligation, PJMSettlement may attribute credits for Regulation service to the days on which they were accrued, rather than including them in the month-end invoice.
+When calculating Total Net Obligation, PJM may attribute credits for Regulation service to the days on which they were accrued, rather than including them in the month-end invoice.